kpogodzinski/yt_playlist_tracker/README.md

 **Step 2:** Make sure you have activated Python's virtual environment.
 Then, run the migrations by executing the `run_migrations.py` script. **This is a mandatory step** to ensure your database is compatible with the latest schema.

 **Step 3:** If the script completes with no errors, your databases are up to date.
 You can start the server now.

-> :warning: **IMPORTANT: Always make a backup of your databases!
-There shouldn't be any problems, but I am not responsible for any data loss.**